lgorkostrow/twith/README.md

 # Twith Project
-Twith is a simple Twitter clone, build with `ASP.NET Core 5` and `PostgreSQL`
+Twith is a simple Twitter clone, built with `ASP.NET Core 5` and `PostgreSQL`

 # Design Patterns
 * Domain Driven Design